Same-Day Emergency Dentist in Berwyn, PA

 When suffering tooth pain, temporary relief may be achieved by rinsing with salt water, using a topical pain reliever, and applying a cold compress if swelling occurs.

 Abscesses can develop and are serious.
 Professional treatment must be received quickly to prevent the infection from spreading.

-Dr. Meyers and Fitzgerald are proactive in addressing both infection and pain relief.
+Dr. Fitzgerald are proactive in addressing both infection and pain relief.
 If you are a new patient and have been without dental care for over a year or two, emergencies are likely to occur.
 Our dentists attend to your current needs and help you improve your complete oral health to avoid future dental emergencies.